MHDLab/SciLitNLP/README.md

 # SciLitNLP

 Codes for natural language processing of scientific literature.
-To see some demos of the results see [here](https://mhdlab.github.io/nlp_reports/).
+You can see some demos of the results [here](https://mhdlab.github.io/nlp_reports/).

 # Overview